 Lebanon is a medium-sized city located in the state of Oregon.
 With a population of 16,324 people and five constituent neighborhoods, Lebanon is the 36th largest community in Oregon.

-Unlike some cities, Lebanon isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lebanon are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lebanon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lebanon is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Lebanon who work in office and administrative support (15.10%), sales jobs (10.46%), and management occupations (7.98%).
+There are especially a lot of people living in Lebanon who work in office and administrative support (11.53%), sales jobs (10.83%), and management occupations (7.63%).

 The people who call Lebanon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lebanon residents report their race to be White, followed by Native American.
-Important ancestries of people in Lebanon include Irish, English, Norwegian, and Dutch.
+Important ancestries of people in Lebanon include Irish, English, Norwegian, and French .

 The most common language spoken in Lebanon is English.
 Other important languages spoken here include Spanish and Russian.